Rexios80/hds_overlay/README.md

 If you need complex styling of the overlay, you can use the Custom CSS field on an OBS browser source.
 Use [styles.css](public/styles.css) as a reference of what can be changed.

 ### Notes
-If you want to use this as a stream overlay, simply add the url used to see the data in a web browser as a web source in your favorite streaming application.
+If you want to use this as a stream overlay, simply add the url used to see the data in a web browser as a browser source in your favorite streaming application.

 ### If you have problems
 [Try these troubleshooting steps before creating an issue](https://github.com/Rexios80/Health-Data-Server-Overlay/wiki/Troubleshooting)